What Is a Trust Account and How Does It Work?

 A trust account can be a valuable tool for those with assets.
 They can designate who receives your estate, protect your assets and business from creditors or plaintiffs, and also provide many tax advantages.

-At Grow Advisory Group, setting up and managing trust accounts is just one of the many services we offer for individuals and businesses.
+At Grow Advisory Group, setting up and managing trust accounts is just one of the many accounting services we offer for individuals and businesses.
 If you would like to enquire about setting up a trust for yourself or your business, then contact us today.

-We have extensive knowledge in setting up trusts accounts and can advise on which type of trust will best suit your wishes.
+We have extensive knowledge in setting up trust accounts and can advise on which type of trust will best suit your wishes.
 We also provide an affordable trust account audit service to ensure your account is compliant and correctly maintained.